 - Flying into our letters – Here’s a great activity that uses painters tape and construction paper.
-Pop that first group of alphabet letters (s, a, t, i, p, n) on the ground using painter’s tape and let those little one’s through paper airplanes to learn their ABCs!
+Pop that first group of alphabet letters (s, a, t, i, p, n) on the ground using painter’s tape and let that little one use paper airplanes to learn his ABCs!

 - Zoom and sort the ABCs – just painter’s tape and some toy cars are all you need for this one.
-This one uses painter’s tape in a different way.
-The painter’s tape forms the road while the cars hold the letters.
-This letters activity for preschoolers is great for introducing capital and lowercase letters.
+Uses painter’s tape in a different way to form the road while the cars hold the letters.
+This letter activity is great for introducing capital and lowercase letters.

 - Reusable paper chain letter games – use construction paper a lot to make simple paper chains.
 I like to add velcro to make these chains reusable again and again.
 Little words can be built and played with all day long.

 - Mail Play – Mailing friends their “name letters” is a great way to practice letter recognition!
 Matching letters of the alphabet is a great place to start with letter recognition.
-First little one’s recognize which letters match, then they can practice forming the letters from a sample, and finally they can produce it on their own.
+First, kids recognize which letters match, then they practice forming the letters from a sample, and finally, they produce it on their own.
 The order for teaching letters can be the same for all of these steps.